Votan: Culture hero?

 A more critical evaluation suggests that Votan was a culture hero of the Tzeltal whose story may be based on that of a ruler who lived in the vicinity of Teopisca, Chiapas during the Postclassic period.
 He was referred to as "Lord of the Horizontal Wooden Drum" and "jaguar god of darkness" (ak'bal), and his name was one of twenty day names in the Tzeltal calendar.
 Ritual objects associated with Votan were removed from a sanctuary and burned in the main square of Huehuetlán by Bishop Núñez de la Vega in 1691.

 Votan Zapata

 Votan is often described as the "heart" of indigenous people in Chiapas.
 The qualities of both culture hero and deep sentiment are expressed in the persona of Votan Zapata, a legendary manifestation of the spirit of Emiliano Zapata honored by members of the Zapatista Army of National Liberation (EZLN).
-"Guardian and heart of the people is Votan-Zapata who is also the guardian and heart of the word.
-He, the man, the star with the five points who represents humanity, he.
-Today that we have spoken and listened, he is happy, the heart of Votan-Zapata is happy."